tinkalguli/Creating-lists/writeup.md

 Lists are the way that makes a short piece of information easy to understand.
 There are tree types of lists i.e. **unordered lists**, **ordered lists**, and **description lists**.

-##A. Unordered lists
+## A. Unordered lists

 In unordered list the order of the items doesn't matter .
-To create a unordered list by HTML we have to use two tags <ul> and <li> .The <ul> tag represents the whole list and <li> tag represents the items of the list .
-Both <ul> and <li> are the block-level elements.
-By default there exists a vertical margin and left padding on <ul> element and all the list item(<li>) precede with a bullet point(or solid dot).
+To create a unordered list by HTML we have to use two tags "<ul>" and "<li>" .The "<ul>" tag represents the whole list and "<li>" tag represents the items of the list .
+Both "<ul>" and "<li>" are the block-level elements.
+By default there exists a vertical margin and left padding on "<ul>" element and all the list item("<li>") precede with a bullet point(or solid dot).

 ```
 <ul>